ELS-RD/transformer-deploy/demo/README.md

 ```

 > 16 128 128 means that the TensorRT model will optimize for a sequence length between 16 and 128 tokens.
+> Most of the time it's a bad idea to use dynamic axis on sequence length, it makes TensorRT slower.
-> ONNX Runtime don't use this information.
+> ONNX Runtime don't use this information and it has no impact on it.

 After a few minutes, it should display something like this: